Hospitality and Catering courses

 What could I do after this course?

 This qualification will help you take your career to the next level, and enter a number of roles in the catering industry.
-You could also enhance your skills and qualifications by studying our Hospitality Supervisor Standard, Advanced Apprenticeships.
+You could also enhance your skills and qualifications by studying our Hospitality Supervisor, Advanced Apprenticeship.

-You’ll need five GCSEs at grade 4/C or above; or a Level 2 qualification in professional cookery.
+You’ll need five GCSEs at grade 9-4, or a Level 2 qualification in professional cookery.
 You’ll also be assessed to ensure you’re proficient to Level 2 in English and maths.
+You’ll also need to be in relevant employment but we can help you find this.

 Restaurant or catering establishment manager/proprietor